 Refinancing is the clear winner here.
 Martin will be debt free in 10 years by refinancing to 4.5% and paying $3,368 per month.

 The PAYE plan ends up being the most expensive option because his income is high compared to his debt.
 He ends up paying off a 6.8% loan before he gets to the 20th year where any leftover loans would be forgiven.
 In fact, he pays off the loans in full over 15 years.
 That costs him $157,000 more in interest compared to refinancing.

 Refinancing saves money on interest.
-The Standard 10-year plan is $44,000 more expensive because of the extra interest paid on a 6.8% loan versus a 4.5% loan.
+The 10-year standard repayment plan is $44,000 more expensive because of the extra interest paid on a 6.8% loan versus a 4.5% loan.

 Med school debt repayment for physicians working for a non-profit or government employer

 The Public Service Loan Forgiveness program (PSLF) is one of the more powerful loan repayment strategies that many doctors are eligible for.
 It can work out for a physician to pay a fraction of what they owe in loans and have the rest forgiven tax-free.

 To get PSLF, physicians need to meet the following three criteria: